chaukhoa97/portfolio-v2/docs/React/hooks.md

 ## `useEffect`

-### "Effect" vs "side effect"
+### "Effect" vs "Side effect"

 :::info

-Capitalized “Effect” refers to the React-specific definition above, i.e. a side effect caused by rendering.
+“Effect” refers to the React-specific definition above, i.e. a side effect caused by rendering.
 To refer to the broader programming concept, we’ll say “side effect”.

 :::
 There are 2 types of logic inside React components: